Mayfield (598 yards, 5 TDs) fuels Oklahoma past Okla. St.

-STILLWATER, Okla. -- Balls and points were flying Saturday at Boone Pickens Stadium, with quarterbacks Baker Mayfield and Mason Rudolph putting on a show.
+STILLWATER, Okla. -- Balls and points were flying Saturday at Boone Pickens Stadium, with quarterbacks Baker Mayfield of Oklahoma and Mason Rudolph of Oklahoma State firing away, back and forth.

-While the defenses were in retreat, it put a premium on scoring every possession.
+With the defenses in retreat, it put a premium on scoring every possession.

 Bedlam, they call it.